Renormalization group improved pressure for hot and dense quark matter: RG-optimized resummation

-A known unwelcome feature of any related OPT/SPT approaches is the generally increasing number of possible solutions of e.g. Eq.(\ref{mop}) at increasing orders.
-In contrast in our construction Eq.(\ref{aQCD}) further guarantees that the only acceptable solutions are those matching\cite{JLalphas} the perturbative asymptotic freedom (AF) behavior for $g\to 0$ at $T=0$: a simple but compelling criteria that often selects a unique solution, even at five-loop order so far explored~\cite{JLalphas,JLcond}.
+As mentioned above, Eq.(\ref{aQCD}) has the property to select a unique NLO solution matching the perturbative asymptotic freedom (AF) behavior for $g\to 0$ at $T=0$.
 As it happens however regarding the NLO quark pressure Eq.(\ref{P2LRGOPT}), imposing either Eq.(\ref{mop}) or Eq.(\ref{RGred}) both fail to readily give a real dressed mass $\overline m(g,T,\mu)$ for a substantial part of the physically relevant $T,\mu$ range.
 This is admittedly a technical burden of such methods, but the occurrence of complex variational solutions has no deeper physical meaning.
 Rather, it may be viewed to some extent as an accident of the specific $\ms$ scheme in which the original perturbative coefficients were calculated, given that nonreal solutions are often expected upon exactly solving nonlinear equations, like in the present case solving for $m$ the NLO Eqs.(\ref{mop}) or (\ref{RGred}).
 At the same time we wish to maintain these relations as exact as possible in order to capture RG resummation properties beyond PT.
 A crude escape could be simply to take the real part of the solutions, but that potentially loses some of the sought RG properties.
 The nonreal solution issue also occurred in the simpler $T=\mu=0$ case \cite{JLalphas} as well as within the $T=0, \mu\ne 0$ cold quark matter application \cite {prdCOLD}, where it was cured by performing a renormalization scheme change (RSC)\cite{JLalphas}.
 The latter allows for the recovery of real solutions by modifying perturbative coefficients while keeping RG consistency by definition.
 Of course for such a solution to work the RSC should not be arbitrary, but fixed by a sensible prescription, and importantly such that it remains a moderate (i.e. perturbative) deviation from the original scheme.
 More specifically in \cite {prdCOLD} a relevant NLO RSC parameter $B_2$ was uniquely fixed by requiring collinearity of the RG and MOP curves in the $\{m, g\}$ plane (that precisely expresses the recovering of real solutions).
 Technically this implies to nullify the determinant of partial derivatives of the RG and MOP equations, and to solve the latter together with, e.g., Eq.(\ref{mop}) for $\{B_2, \overline m(B_2,g)\}$.
 While solving such a coupled system was easily manageable for the (entirely analytical) $T=0, \mu \ne 0$ NLO expressions in \cite{prdCOLD}, it becomes numerically quite challenging for the rather involved $T,\mu \ne 0$ NLO dependence from Eq.(\ref{P2LRGOPT}).
 Therefore in the present study, seeking as much as possible for simplicity, we will exploit the RSC arbitrariness quite similarly to recover real solutions, but via simpler alternative prescriptions precisely defined in next Sec. \ref{secpresc}.
 The reader mainly interested in concrete results for the thermodynamical quantities may skip this section proceeding directly to Sec.\ref{secnum}.